 Rub the mix liberally over standing rib roast.
 Let sit at room temperature about 30 minutes before roasting.
 This takes the chill off the meat surface, which aids in browning.

 Test Kitchen Tip: For can’t-miss flavor, cut slits into the roast and stuff with minced garlic.

-Step Two: Set up the pan
+Step 2: Set up the pan

 Test Kitchen Tip: Be sure the pan you choose isn’t too large, which will cause the drippings to evaporate.

-Step Four: Let it stand
+Step 4: Let the prime rib stand

-Step Five: Carve and enjoy
+Step 5: Carve the prime rib and enjoy

 If the bones are still attached, carve ’em off with a sharp knife.
 The easiest way to do this is to lift the roast onto its end using its protruding bone as a handle.
 Then glide the knife along the curve of the bone, detaching it from the rest of the meat.
 With the bones removed, you’ll be able to slice roast as thick (or thin) as you’d like.
 This 4-pound roast will serve about eight people.

 Test Kitchen Tip: While we often recommend that you cut against the grain for several other types of steak, it’s not necessary with prime rib.
 Because the meat is so tender on its own, and the direction of the grain is hard to detect, it’s not something you need to worry about.
 You’ll end up with tender, juicy prime rib no matter how you cut.